-A Letter to Erich Bergen
+A Letter to Erich Bergen from the Hippodrome, June 2016

-So, bearing all of that in mind, as my first outing as a free woman, having shed the shackles of my final A Level exams, off I toddled with my mother to the Hippodrome Casino in Leicester Square to attend the London concert debut of Erich Bergen.
-VIP seating really meant VIP seating, as our table was practically touching the stage, spitting distance from the enticingly shiny Yamaha grand piano.
 After a short wait, on walked the band, the pianist and long-term friend introducing the man himself.
-6″3, Thunderbirds-esque hair in a blue sequin jacket, Erich Bergen’s stage presence is unbelievable.
+6″3, Thunderbirds-esque hair in a blue sequin jacket, Bergen’s stage presence is unbelievable.
 My poor mother was on the receiving end of a small flap of fangirling before I finally calmed down, shut up and listened.
 I experienced his dry sarcasm and contagious laughter, personally apologising for Donald Trump on behalf of the American Embassy, before inviting a collective groan from the room upon the mention of “Bregsit”.
-Obviously, there was music; a New York-inspired medley, followed by another medley, this time one of Billy Joel numbers; I have to say, one of the songs which stuck out most for me was a beautiful cover of Walking in Memphis – Erich is also a wonderful pianist, but he left the piano to return to center stage to perform various Four Seasons hits.
-I was especially elated to find that the final song was Cry For Me, my favourite song from the Jersey Boys film.
+Obviously, there was music; the first half was medleys on medleys, first New York-inspired, followed by Billy Joel.
+I have to say, one of the songs which stuck out most for me was a beautiful cover of Walking in Memphis – Erich is also a wonderful pianist, but he returned to center stage to perform various Four Seasons hits, and he’d obviously included my favourite, Cry For Me, because he’d heard I was coming.

 Plus, he spelt my name correctly.
 And he gave me a kiss.
 Any of you lot been kissed by Erich Bergen?
 Didn’t think so.